joearms/joearms.github.com/_posts/2013-05-31-a-week-with-elixir.md

 Docstrings are great love 'em.

 But I have a minor quibble.
-Please put the docstring **inside** the function definition
+Please put the docstring **inside** the function definition.

 You say